Best Way to Lose Fat and Weight (Without Losing Muscle)

 No more hating your body.
 No more sucking over lack of confidence.
 No more feeling uncomfortable or depressed for lacking certainty.
 And no more lacking a date or a romantic outlet.

-Fat Loss vs. Weight Loss (Subtle Details to Inform Your Journey)
+Fat Loss vs. Weight Loss (Beyond Scales)

 • 70% of the weight loss will be due to body water and glycogen losses (each gram of glycogen carries 3-4 grams of water according to a 2023 study published on MDPI) [4]